lukaselmer/renuo-cms-doc/design_decisions.md

 The data format should be arbitrary considering the API / data storage.
 On the client, we currently use HTML as data format.
 In the future, we may also support other formats like markdown.

-After long discussions we decided to use a WYSIWYG editor - namely the CKEDITOR.
+In an ideal world there would be a simple WYSIWYG editor which is stable and produces markdown output.
+However, after long discussions, we decided to use a WYSIWYG editor - namely CKEDITOR.
 We use the [Advanced Content Filter](http://sdk.ckeditor.com/samples/acf.html) to filter out invalid HTML tags.
 We are very strict on which tags can be used, and the goal is that we can switch between WYSIWYG editors freely.

 ## Conclusion